visgl/deck.gl/docs/api-reference/deckgl.md

 # DeckGL (React Component)

-The [`DeckGL`] is a React component that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.
+`DeckGL` is a React component that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.

 ```js